 1 package smoked tempeh (I love the one by Green Cuisine, available at grocery stores in Victoria)

 1 cup shiitakes soaked in 1 cup hot water

 2 cloves garlic, crushed

 1 tsp Five Spice Powder

 2 Tbsp coconut oil

 Marinade 2 hours or overnight.
 Strain tempeh and mushrooms.
 Melt coconut oil in a sauté pan over medium heat.
-Add tempeh & mushroom mixture, cooking until mushrooms are soft, tempeh is cooked through and any moisture has evapourated.
+Add tempeh and mushroom mixture, cooking until mushrooms are soft, tempeh is cooked through and any moisture has evaporated.

 2 Tbsp coconut oil